wechulimaven/wechulimaven/README.md

 - 👋 Hi, I’m wechuli maven
-- 👀 I’m a fullstack developer with python django and also mobile app dvelopment with flutter dart
+- 👀 I’m a full-stack developer with Python, Django, and  Flutter Dart being my core languages.
+In addition am also knowledgeable in Java Spring Boot, AWS cloud computing, Jenkins, API integrations etc
-- 🌱 I’m currently working as full stack developer at TheBhub ...
+- 🌱 I’m currently open for a full-stack role in the above technologies.
-- 💞️ I’m also working as a freelancer for other private companies for short term contracts ...
+- Highly skilled and self-motivated software developer with a strong background in coding and problem-solving.
-- 💞️ I do machine learning, and Ai.
+- Proven ability to develop efficient and user-friendly software solutions.
+Seeking challenging projects to contribute my expertise.
-- Am looking forwad to expand my skill set, gain more experience and network
+I am looking forwad to expanding my skill set, gaining more experience, and network
 - 📫 How to reach me ...
 - email: mavenwechuli@gmail.com
 -